JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 }
 ```

-Look at the example located in the [mobile_first file](html/mobile_first.html) file so that you see the webpage and open the code in a Code Editor.
+Look at the example located in the [mobile_first file](html/mobile_first.html) so that you see the webpage and open the code in a Code Editor.
 In the code, you'll see code that hides elements, changes font size, and more based on a mobile-first approach.
 Play around with the code.
 Add your own responsive features.
 View it in the browser as a webpage to see your changes.

 ## [Self Study](#self-study)